 The designated staff in school for child protection are: Michelle Brant (SENDCo), Rob Hamshar (Head Teacher) and Ashley Larter (Deputy Head Teacher).
+They have all completed Tier 3 training on Child Protection.

 The SENDCo is TIS (Trauma Informed Schools) trained.
-Both the SENDCo, Head and Deputy Head have had Tier 3 training on Child Protection.